HaugrNet/eds/README.md

 CWS is written in Java 11 / Jakarta EE 9, with no third-part dependencies, meaning it can run on any Host or in any Cloud where a Java EE Container is available.
-The first version is using [PostgreSQL](https://www.postgresql.org/) as database, but thanks to the flexibility of Java EE, it is possible to use any database desired.
+Currently, only the [PostgreSQL](https://www.postgresql.org/) database is supported, but thanks to the flexibility of Java EE, it is possible to use any database desired.
 Testing of CWS has been done using both [WildFly](http://www.wildfly.org/) and [Payara](https://payara.fish/).